 Not only do the brothers share a love of singing, but they also have a passion for Gaelic games, handball in particular.
-They all impressively hold All Ireland Handball medals while Richie and Johnny are both World Handball Champions.
-All six of them will be competing at the World Handball Championships this October in Dublin.
+They all impressively hold All-Ireland Handball medals while four of them, Richie, Johnny, Robbie and Sammy are World Handball Champions.

-Their debut album ‘The Promise’ which includes their hit song ‘Where The Blarney Roses Grow’ is currently available in stores nationwide, for download on itunes and from their website www.thewilloughbybrothers.com.
-Their current single ‘When The Boys Come Rolling Home’ is receiving a lot of airplay on radio stations across the country.
+Their debut album ‘The Promise’ which includes their hit song ‘Where The Blarney Roses Grow’ and their current album ‘Irish Heart’ are available in stores nationwide, for download on iTunes and from their website www.thewilloughbybrothers.com

 The Willoughby Brothers create a very special sound with a repertoire featuring a blend of Irish ballads, popular classics and contemporary songs.
 These handsome and charming brothers have much to offer as a group.